Listen to an audio file of this tool.

 - “What helped you get through that learning challenge?”

-- What if your child/teen is feeling insecure in his or her friendships?
-Ask key questions first about that specific issue to really understand what’s challenging your child/teen.
+- If your child/teen is feeling insecure in their friendships, ask key questions first about that specific issue to really understand what’s challenging your child/teen.

 - “I know there’s a lot going on this year with your friends.
 Tell me a little bit about what some of the struggles are.”